-Our staff are here to help you before, during or after the complaints process.
+Our staff are here to help you before, during or after the notifications process.
 They can help answer your questions or direct you where you can go for additional support.

-If you have any questions about the process or you need further information about making a complaint or raising a concern you can contact an officer at AHPRA by calling 1300 419 495 or make a web enquiry.
+If you have any questions about the process or you need further information about raising a concern you can contact an officer at AHPRA by calling 1300 419 495 or make a web enquiry.

 If you feel that additional support is needed, the following agencies may be able to help you.